fbpx

 • Tour Cabanatuan City and Gapan City.
 Volunteers will tour important historical sites in each of these cities.
 This evening activity takes about 3-4 hours (including travel time).

-• Volunteers will be able to try making some traditional Filipino dishes or desserts in a class-like setting.
+• Volunteers can try making some traditional Filipino dishes or desserts in a class-like setting.
 The class will be followed by dinner, where volunteers will get to try out all of their creations.

 • Volunteers can visit the rice fields and engage in sports like basketball or soccer with local children.
 Additionally, you might be able to participate in community activities such as Zumba or karaoke.